x3naroth/resume/README.md

 # Strenghts
 - Analytical thinking: Able to reduce large problems to their fundamental parts in order to provide an optimal solution.
 - curious mind: Getting new knowledge its always a pleasure.
 From astrophysics to health care, buisness analysis or challenging games.
-- Teamwork: It's crucial to clearle communicate with the whole team both vertically and horizontally in order to optimize the project performance, the final product value and the individual growth from everyone.
+- Teamwork: It's crucial to clearly communicate with the whole team both vertically and horizontally in order to optimize the project performance, the final product value and the individual growth from everyone.
 # Technical Skills
 - Python
 - Machine Learning